-Imperial's business involves investments that create shareholder value over long periods of time, requiring executives to maintain a long-term view when making decisions across a broad range of business investments.
+Imperial's business involves investments that create shareholder value over long periods of time, requiring executives to maintain a long-term view when making decisions.
+The executive compensation program design reflects this and has proven to be adaptable to evolving strategic priorities.